+And there are two properties that need to be true for this to be operating in saturation.
+One is that its gate to source voltage needs to be greater than VT, so VGS for the MOSFET should be greater than VT.
+And the second one was that the output voltage needed to be greater than the input voltage minus one threshold drop.
+And this was the same as VDS for the MOSFET, this was the same as VGS for the MOSFET.
 So what are we really saying here?
 What we are saying is that look, we built this circuit using a MOSFET, and it is up to us as engineers to choose its operating points in a way that these two properties hold.

 For example, to make the first condition true, I can discipline myself to operate such that VI is always greater than VT.
 Similarly, I can choose VS, RL and VI in a way that this condition is true, which says that the drain to source voltage across my MOSFET drain and source should be greater than VI minus VT.

 As an example, if VI was 2 volts and VT was, say, 1 volt, then what I am saying is that VO should be greater than or equal to 2 minus 1 or 1 volt.

 The relevant readings for the material that we are going to cover in the course notes are in 7.5.1 and 7.6.

 And, provided that, I discipline myself to operate in the saturation region or to have the MOSFET operating in the saturation region, then this would work like an amplifier and all would be good with the world.